Westward expansion trails: Trail choices

 The most common vehicle for Oregon and California-bound pioneers was a covered wagon pulled by a team of oxen or mules (which were greatly preferred for their endurance and strength over horses) in the dry semi-arid terrain common to the high plains in the heat of summer.
 This heat could cause the wagons to catch on fire.
 People would form groups of wagons known as wagon trains.
 In later years, following the advice of Brigham Young, many Mormon emigrants made the crossing to Utah with handcarts.
-For all pioneers, the scarcity of potable water and fuel for fires was a common brutal challenge on the trip, which was exacerbated by the wide ranging temperature changes common to the mountain highlands and high plains where a daylight reading in the eighties or nineties can drop precipitously to a frigid seeming nighttime temperature in the low 40s.
+For all pioneers, the scarcity of potable water and fuel for fires was a common brutal challenge on the trip, which was exacerbated by the wide ranging temperature changes common to the mountain highlands and high plains, from 80 to 90 F in the day to 40 F at night.
 In many treeless areas, buffalo chips were the most common source of fuel.

 During the Mexican–American War, the wagon to California road known as Cooke's Wagon Road, or Sonora Road, was built across Nuevo Mexico, Sonora and Alta California from Santa Fe, New Mexico to San Diego.
 It crossed what was then the northernmost part of Mexico.
 During the California Gold Rush the routes to California used were increased by the Siskiyou Trail from Oregon.
 In the south, the forty-niners used the Cooke Wagon Road, until some found a short cut, the Tucson Cutoff.
 This route, not closed to travel in winter, permitted travelers coming to New Mexico Territory on the Santa Fe Trail or on the San Antonio-El Paso Road developed in 1849, across West Texas to El Paso where it followed the El Camino Real de Tierra Adentro north to link up to the Cooke's Wagon Road/Southern Emigrant Trail at the cutoff through the San Diego Crossing.
 In 1856, as part of an improvement of the route as a military road, a cutoff was built to Cooke's Spring from Mesilla, (part of Mexico until 1853).
 From Cooke's Spring the road ran to the Yuma Crossing into California and on to Los Angeles.
 This route became the Southern Emigrant Trail.
 From Los Angeles the goldfields could be reached by land over the two routes north, the old El Camino Viejo or by what became the Stockton – Los Angeles Road.
 During the Gold Rush era it was these routes by which many herds of sheep and cattle were driven to California and the goldfields.